leberKleber/simple-jwt-provider/README.md

 # simple-jwt-provider

 Simple and lightweight JWT-Provider written in go (golang).
-It exhibits JWT for the in postgres persisted user, which can be managed via api.
+It exhibits JWT for the in postgres or sqlite persisted user, which can be managed via api.
 Also, a password-reset flow via mail verification is available.
 User specific custom-claims also available for jwt-generation and mail rendering.